Elektra (opera): "Platz da! Wer lungert so vor einer Tür?" ("Give way! Who spies thus upon the threshold?")

 As a young servant comes out of the house to fetch the master, he trips over Elektra and Chrysothemis.

 "Nun muß es hier von uns geschehn." ("It is for us to act now.")

 Elektra does not relent and a terrified Chrysothemis listens as her sister demands that she help her to avenge their father.

 "Wie stark du bist." ("How strong you are.")

-Elektra goes on to praise her sister and her beauty, promising that Chrysothemis shall be her slave at her bridal chamber in exchange for the assistance in her task.
+Elektra goes on to praise her sister and her beauty, promising that she shall become Chrysothemis's slave at her bridal chamber in exchange for the assistance in her task.
 Chrysothemis fights off her sister and flees.
 Elektra curses her.

 "Nun denn, allein!" ("Well, alone!")

 Determined to do it alone, she digs for the axe that killed her father, but is interrupted by a mysterious man who comes into the courtyard.

 "Was willst du, fremder Mensch?" ("What do you want, stranger?")

 She hears that he is expecting to be called from within the palace because he has a message for the lady of the house.
 He claims to be a friend of Orest, and says that he was with him at the time of his death.